angsalacata/TwitterClient/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+Learning to fetch information from the api was a large challenge.
+Issues with UI were also present, such as when I wanted to make a more polished app with official twitter logos and other branded visuals.
 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing